 - Decreased hearing

-- Feeling of ear fullness
+- Feeling of ear fullness or pressure

 Earwax removal methods to avoid